Occurrence Based Malpractice (What SHOULD a Physician Choose?)

 The physician’s employment agreement will specify whether employers or physicians should cover expenses for the tail insurance if it is claims-made.

 An occurrence policy differs from claims-made in that occurrence coverage provides coverage for any claim for an event that took place during the period of coverage, even if the claim is filed after the policy expires.
 Thus, an occurrence policy does not require tail insurance against new claims.

 The permanence of an occurrence policy is the main advantage over a claims-made policy.
-The period of time you are protected under the policy lasts forever and you do not need to renew or buy tail insurance when you leave the employer.
-You can also take a job in another state, and you will still be covered from any claims.
+The period of time you are protected under the policy lasts forever, and you do not need to renew or buy tail insurance when you leave the employer.
+You can also work in another state and still be covered by any claims.

 Which Choice is Best for Physicians if there is a Paid Incident

 Both policies offer the same policy limits issued by the same insurance carrier, along with the same endorsements against claims.
 The cost of occurrence based and claims-made coverage can factor into a doctor’s decision:

 Claims-Made Cost: Suppose claims-made coverage is in effect.
 In that case, a good rule of thumb is that tail insurance costs around two times your annual malpractice insurance premium.
 Thus, if your annual medical premium costs $6000, your cost to the insurance carrier would be around $12,000.
 Your insurance cost is a one-time payment; it is not an annual cost.
 The American College of Physicians offers resources and information for multiple insurance options through AGIA Affinity for individual doctors and any practice.